≡ Menu

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.

+The definition of gross margin is available here: gross margin.
 The majority of social media companies generate revenue by selling advertising space on their platforms.

 Therefore, the gross margin for social media companies is a measurement of the direct costs of providing advertisement services to customers.